ywen/rest_resource/README.md

 The goal of this gem is to provide a minimum CRUD client interface for the RESTful web services.
 It doesn't make the API to be ActiveRecord like.
 Rather, it lets the users have the full control on the resources, especially on the error handling.

 ## USAGE
-Given you need to fetch user from a web service.
+Given that you need to fetch user from a web service.
 You can write:

     class User < RestResource::Resource
        class << self